Travel Nurse Goes Above and Beyond Borders to Care for Others

-Until the next medical mission trip, Stradling is busy exploring new avenues in nursing and her home state of California, working with her NurseChoice recruiter to fulfill all of her career and wanderlust goals.
+Stradling is busy exploring new avenues in nursing and her home state of California until the next medical mission trip, working with her NurseChoice recruiter to fulfill all of her career and wanderlust goals.

 “Paige is one of the reasons I continue to travel,” she says of their bond.
 “She’s so supportive in every situation and cares about me as a nurse and as a person.
-If she can’t solve a problem I’m having, she’ll find someone who can.”
+If she can’t solve a problem, I’m having, and she’ll find someone who can.”

-Stradling hopes to land a travel nursing assignment in a warm, tropical destination in the near future.
-In the meantime, she continues to reap all the benefits travel nursing has to offer, from an ultra-flexible schedule with travel perks and free housing, to a wide range of RN job opportunities.
+Stradling hopes to land a travel nursing assignment in a warm, tropical destination shortly.
+In the meantime, she continues to reap all the benefits travel nursing has to offer, from an ultra-flexible schedule with travel perks and free housing to a wide range of RN job opportunities.

-“And I’ve gotten really good at packing up everything I own into a Toyota Corolla,” she jokes.
+“And I’ve gotten really good at picking up everything I own into a Toyota Corolla,” she jokes.
 “I’m really blessed.
 Everything I’ve ever needed or wanted, I’ve gotten.”